ArIch35/click-n-wash-codespace/README.md

 ### Filter

-This component will the the user to find the nearest or cheapest laundromat.
+This component will help the user to find the nearest or cheapest laundromat.
 In this coomponent the user can set a filter for the laundromats.

 ### Map

-This component will show a openstreetmap API in the homepage to show the location of the laundromats.
+This component will show an openstreetmap API in the homepage to show the location of the laundromats.

 ### TimePicker